What is a Neighbourhood Plan?

 - influence what new buildings should look like.

 Whilst the Parish Council was responsible for the development of the Plan it was fundamental that it reflected the opinions of residents.
 The Parish Council consulted with local residents, businesses and other interested parties during the development of the Plan which was then reviewed by an independent Examiner before being subjected to a referendum of local residents.

-On 23rd June 2017 Wycombe District Council formally adopted the Bledlow-cum-Saunderton Neighbourhood Plan and its Appendices.
-From this date the Neighbourhood Plan forms part of Wycombe District Council’s Development Plan and will be used to make decisions related to land uses and planning applications in the Bledlow-cum-Saunderton parish area.
+On 4th May 2017 the community approved the Neighbourhood Plan (81.48% of those voting were in favour of the Plan) and on 23rd June 2017 Wycombe District Council formally adopted the Bledlow-cum-Saunderton Neighbourhood Plan and its Appendices.
+From this date the Neighbourhood Plan formed part of Wycombe District Council’s Development Plan and will be used to make decisions related to land uses and planning applications in the Bledlow-cum-Saunderton parish area.